SS-Begleitkommando des Führers: Wolf's Lair FHQ

 As RSD chief, Rattenhuber was responsible for securing Hitler's field headquarters.
 Hitler's most famous military FHQ during the war was the Wolf's Lair (Wolfsschanze).
 He spent more time at that Eastern Front military field headquarters than any other.
 Hitler first arrived at the headquarters in June 1941.
 In total, he spent more than 800 days there during a three-and-a-half-year period until his final departure on 20 November 1944.
 It was guarded by personnel from the RSD, and Führerbegleitbrigade (FBB).
 The FBK men were also present when Hitler was there.
 It had several security zones.
 Sperrkreis 1 (Security Zone 1) was located at the heart of the Wolf's Lair.
 Ringed by steel fencing and guarded by RSD and FBK men, it contained Hitler's bunker and ten other camouflaged bunkers built from 2 m thick steel-reinforced concrete.
 Sperrkreis 2 (Security Zone 2) surrounded the inner zone.
 This area housed the quarters of several Reich ministers, the HQ personnel, two messes, a communication centre, as well as the military barracks for the FBB.
 Sperrkreis 3 (Security Zone 3) was a heavily fortified outer security area which surrounded the two inner zones.
-It was defended by land mines and FBB personnel, who manned guard houses, watchtowers and checkpoints.
+It was defended by land mines and FBB personnel, who manned guardhouses, watchtowers and checkpoints.
 Despite the security, the most notable assassination attempt against Hitler was made at the Wolf's Lair on 20 July 1944.
 No plots or assassination attempts ever originated with or included members of the FBK or RSD.
 The original FBK members were old Nazi Party comrades of Hitler and all the men chosen were loyal to him.